+Figure 8-187pre: LCI subelement format

+The Subelement ID field is equal to the value for LCI in Table 8-99.

+The Length field is defined in 8.4.3.

+The LCI field is formatted according to Figure 8-187 (LCI field format).

-Figure 8-187—Measurement Report field format for Location Configuration Information Report(#1692)
+Figure 8-187—LCI field format

 Note movement of text (not shown via Word track changes)

-The definition of elements within the LCI report are as defined in Section 2.2 of IETF RFC 6225(#1692) (July 2011) or as defined herein.
+The definitions of fields within the LCI field are as specified in Section 2.2 of IETF RFC 6225(#1692) (July 2011) or as defined herein.
 This structure and information fields are little-endian, per conventions defined in 8.2.2 (Conventions), and are based on the LCI format described in IETF RFC 6225(#1692).

 NOTE—An example of fixed/fractional notation, using the longitude of the Sears Tower from